mathinking/mathinking.github.io/_posts/2021-07-12-a-trick-you-dont-know-about-python-matlab.md

 It's worth noting that these communities do have more in common than what people may think in the first place, and, as I stated in the abstract of the talk:

-> "The world is not so simple as to be divided between Pythonists and MATLABers"
+> "The world is not so simple as to be divided between Pythonistas and MATLABers"

 One of the most significant challenges in software development is integrating different technologies or product stacks efficiently, streamlining development, and facilitating collaboration between teams.
 In this sense, MATLAB provides flexible, bi-directional integration with many programming languages, including Python.
 This integration allows different teams to collaborate, integrate their developments, and take them to production regardless of their programming language preference.